 What happens to our waste?

-You can now download a useful infographic that shows exactly what happens to all of the rubbish and recycling collected by the Dorset Waste Partnership.
+You can now download a useful infographic that shows exactly what happens to all of the rubbish and recycling collected by Dorset Council.

 We also have videos that explain what happens to our recycling, food waste and garden waste.